Schoony415/MendixWidgetReadme/readme.md

 For Node.js on Windows I have used the following installer:
 https://nodejs.org/en/download/prebuilt-installer/current

+### Portable Node
+Skip this section if the above works for you.
 If you don't have admin, you will be required to use a portable version.
 I have had the best of luck with this:

 Download Linke: